Census Dots

 Native American/Other

-Johnson County is the 24th most populous county of the 75 counties in Arkansas.
+Johnson County is ranked the 24th most populous county in Arkansas, out of 75 counties.
+Johnson County was ranked the 24th most populous county in the 2020 Census.

 Johnson County's White Population